Mahbubul Majumder, PhD

 ORDER BY <column name>

-• To display the available databases the command is show.
-For example this code will display all the available databases for user training.
+show.
+For example this code will display all the available databases for user training. show databases;

 show tables;